leihs/ansible-leihs-setup/README.md

 ## Variables explained

 The variables available in this playbook are explained in the README of the [leihs-instance role](https://github.com/psy-q/ansible-leihs-instance) itself.
 Most of the variables used in this role are simply passed on to that role.
+Since phusion-passenger-vhost uses many of the same variable names and can get them from host vars, the only one you really have to set manually is the `server_name`.
+This is what gets set as `ServerName` in the Apache virtual host configuration.

+The leihs-instance role takes care of setting those variables.
+If you want to use phusion-passenger-vhost without leihs-instance, you would of course have to set them yourself.